-A jaunt around Southeast Asia is dream for most backpackers.
-It’s super adventurous and very beautiful, and you can travel around without draining your bank account dry.
+A jaunt around Southeast Asia is the dream for most backpackers.
+It’s super adventurous, very beautiful, and you can travel around without draining your bank account dry.

 1. I have no clue who you are or what type of person you are, which does determine how much money you may or may not spend.

-OK!!
-I won’t leave you high and dry, but this is something only you can answer.
+That’s OK though, I won’t leave you high and dry, but this is something only you can answer.
 Read the rest of this article, then see about how much these countries will cost you.

 AirAsia is THE way to fly in Southeast Asia.
 You can check Skyscanner, but after four years in Asia and searching, I know to just go straight to their website, they are 99% of the time the cheaper option.
-A one-way flight anywhere in Southeast Asia will be under $100USD.
+A one-way flight anywhere in Southeast Asia will be under $100.
 Domestic flight can be found as cheap as $15-20!

 * Please remember that AirAsia charges extra for baggage.

 * Do you need a return flight?
 Another popular question… I never do!
 But it did cost me once in the Philippines.
 So prepare for this possibility or have a flight.
 I’m adulting super hard now, and I always have an exit flight because nearly getting deported was not fun.
 Here’s how to get one for free.

 Bus prices range because there are sometimes different classes to choose from and sometimes the seasons will determine the price too.

 Renting a motorbike is super cheap.
-You can rent it for about $5+ in Thailand and Indonesia, and it’s a bit more in the Philippines, depending where you’re at, around $10. (per day)
+You can rent it for about $5+ in Thailand and Indonesia, and it’s a bit more in the Philippines, depending on where you’re at, around $10. (per day)

-My best advice for getting a good deal: Always ask a local, a neutral party (like the person who runs your guesthouse), how much it is to get from A to B so you have a base price to work off of for negotiation.
+My best advice for getting a good deal: Always ask a local, a neutral party (like the person who runs your guesthouse), how much it is to get from A to B, so you have a base price to work off of for negotiation.

 Food is generally quite cheap in Southeast Asia.
 YAY!

-If you eat locally, you can eat meals for under $2.
-In any country.
+If you eat locally, you can eat meals for under $2 in any country.

 If you’re like me and want a western breakfast, because you will cry if you have to eat rice for breakfast, you can expect to pay $3-5+ depending where you are and what you get.